 Emily Jane "Minnie" (Minerd) Mayle was born on Dec.
 26, 1870 in Barbour County, WV, the daughter of William and Margaret (Mayle) Minerd.
-She also was known as "Emma" or "Emeline" and had the additional nickname of "Minnie."
+She also was known as "Emma" or "Emeline" and may have had the additional nickname of "Minnie."

 When Emily was a young girl, her parents separated and then divorced.
 She and her siblings were divided among relatives, and she and her sister Cyrene went to live with their maternal grandparents, Reese and Delilah Mayle, near Grafton, Taylor County, WV.
 The girls are shown in the Mayle household in the 1880 census, when Emily was age nine, and Cyrene age four.

 At the tender age of 14, she married 22-year-old Charles Luther "Little Charlie" Male (1864-1958) on July 1, 1886.
 It's possible that Charles' parents were George "Washington" and Margarette (Pritchard) Mayle, but this is not yet proven with precision.
 Emma and Charles were both residing in Barbour County at the time of marriage, but the wedding took place at the home of "Washington" Male in Tygart Valley in nearby Taylor County.
-"William Miner" was one of the informants providing information for the marriage license.
+"William Miner" -- Emily Jane's father? -- was one of the informants providing information for the marriage license.
 Rev. Thomas Wells officiated.

 They resided over the years in Moatsville, Barbour County, and are known to have had at least seven children -- Susan "Blanche" Kennedy, Ulysses "Scott" Mayle, Alva Dallas Mayle, Elzie "Burley" Mayle, Dicy S. Mayle, Cora Belle Kennedy and Leona Gale (Mayle) Mayle.